bogus-bill/pslink/README.md

 )
 ```

-For a set of key value pairs (`bindings`), that describe the attributes of a
+For a set of properties of an assembly part (saved as key-value pairs),
-component the function `quant.volume_cm3(bindings)` searches then for a
+the function `volume_cm3(properties)` in the `pslink.quant` then searches
-registered formula and calculates a volume.
-The length attributes
+for a matching formula and calculates a volume.
+Length attributes, that `pslink`
-can be texts like `42.42 inches nominal` or even ranges like
+understands, can be texts like `42.42 inches nominal` or even ranges like
 `21.21 inches minimum and 42.42 inches maximum` (where the mean value is then
 taken for calculating an estimated volume).

-TODO:
-* material density look up
-* handle multi-material components
-* generate material inputs in components
+With a set of corresponding
+densities, the weights of the materials in an assembly part can be estimated.

-### A semantic network of product relations
+## A semantic network of product relations

 The core component of `pslink` is a
 [semantic network](https://en.wikipedia.org/wiki/Semantic_network)